The abandoned soul

-Figure 2 illustrates the perspective set of the terrestrial and lunar orbit.
-The lunar orbit plane intersects the ecliptic in the two points called lunar nodes; the lunar orbit is inclined to the plane of the Earth’s orbit of 5° 8′ 30″; the Earth occupies a focus of the lunar orbit.
-The perigee is the point of closest approach between the Earth and the Moon; the apogee is the point of maximum distance.
-The lunar orbit major axis’s two extremes are called apsides (from the Gr.
+Figure 2 illustrates the perspective set of the Earth’s and Moon’s orbits.
+The plane of the lunar orbit intersects the ecliptic at the two points called lunar nodes; the lunar orbit is inclined to the Earth’s orbit plane by 5° 8′ 30″; Earth occupies one focus of the lunar orbit.
+Perigee is the point of closest approach between the Earth and the Moon; the apogee is the point of maximum distance.
+The two extremes of the major axis of the lunar orbit are called apses (from the Gr.
 Apsis, curvature, vault).

-The mythological structure of Black Moon – Lilith goes back to Sumerian – Akkadian sources (the poem of Gilgamesh and others), where the Sumerian root LIL is found in the formation of names such as Enlil, Ninlil, Mullil, Anlil, evil deities and evil spirits.
-Lulu, meaning “libertinage”, was a night demon arousing voluptuousness.
+The mythological structure of Black Moon – Lilith goes back to Sumerian – Akkadian sources (the poem of Gilgamesh and others), where the Sumerian root LIL is found in the formation of names such as Enlil, Ninlil, Mullil, Anlil, deities and evil spirits.
+Lulu, meaning “libertinage”, was a nocturnal demon arousing voluptuousness.

 |Symbol of the Black Moon: the crescent (the soul) dominating matter.|